PseudoDevs/IamGhost/amd1.md

-Last updated: 2024-04-07 19:56:46
+Last updated: 2024-04-07 19:57:19
-Random Quote: Your heart's talking to you, Barney.
-Do you have the guts to listen to it? - Lily Aldrin
+Random Quote: Do you still trust people?
+Even after what you've been through? - Oh Il-nam